-In 2018 Advantage Wollongong commissioned Fifth Quadrant to investigate the shared services capability of Wollongong and the financial benefit shared services firms can gain by relocating to Wollongong.
+In 2018 Advantage Wollongong commissioned Fifth Quadrant to investigate the shared services capability of Wollongong and the financial benefit shared services firms can gain by relocating to Wollongong.14

-The study found the operating costs of a 150 seat shared services facility were considerably lower in Wollongong than in other comparable locations.
+The study found the operating costs of a 150 seat contact centre were considerably lower in Wollongong than in other comparable locations.
 The table below highlights the breakdown of costs for Wollongong versus three other metropolitan locations.
-Wollongong is a more cost effective location with the most affordable salary and real estate outcomes for an indicative 150 seat contact centre operation, delivering savings in the range of 29% to 33% relative to comparable locations.
+Wollongong is the least expensive location with the lowest salary and real estate costs for an indicative 150 seat Knowledge Service centre operation, delivering savings in the range of 29% to 32% relative to comparable locations.